eitanyaffe/3DSnake/README.md

 # 3DSnake

-This project is an exercise in OpenGL, designed to explore and demonstrate basic graphics programming concepts.

-This project was originally developed as an exercise during my MSc in Computer Science at Tel Aviv University in the early 2000s.
+This is an exercise in OpenGL, designed to explore and demonstrate basic graphics programming concepts.
+The project was originally developed as an exercise during my MSc in Computer Science at Tel Aviv University in the early 2000s.

 ## Basic Design